-- (a) In the event of a patient death in the Hospital, the deceased will be pronounced dead by the attending physician, their designee, or the Emergency Department physician, within a reasonable time frame. - (b) The medical certification of the cause of death within the death certificate will be completed by the attending physician (or their designee) within 24 hours of when the certificate is made available.
+- (a) In the event of a patient death in the Hospital, the deceased will be pronounced dead by the attending physician, his or her designee, the Emergency Department physician or a resident in the family practice residency program, within a reasonable time frame. - (b) The medical certification of the cause of death within the death certificate will be completed by the attending physician (or his or her designee) within 24 hours of when the certificate is made available.